Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

-\underline{\bf Associative thought processes}\\ Associative thought processes convenes maximal cognitive information processing when they correspond to time series of memories characterized by high associative overlaps of order zero or one.
+\runinhead{Associative Thought Processes} Associative thought processes convenes maximal cognitive information processing when they correspond to a time series of memories characterized by high associative overlaps of order zero or one.

-In Fig.\ \ref{cogSys_fig_7sites} the orbits resulting from a transient state dynamics we will introduce in the next section \ref{cogSys_sec_ass_thinking} are illustrated, for which two consecutive winning coalitions have either an associative overlap of order zero, such as the transition $(0,1)\to(1,2,4,5)$ or of order one, as the transition $(1,2,4,5)\to(3,6)$.
+In Fig.~\ref{cogSys_fig_7sites} the orbits resulting from a transient state dynamics{, which we will introduce in Sect.~\ref{cogSys_sec_ass_thinking}} are illustrated.
+Therein two consecutive winning coalitions have either an associative overlap of order zero, such as the transition $(0,1)\to(1,2,4,5)$ or of order 1, as the transition $(1,2,4,5)\to(3,6)$.

-\subsection{Associative thought processes}
+\subsection{Associative Thought Processes}